 Canada Gift - Natural Linen for your home

-What a great experience to finally see the samples of our new designs!
-Linen Tea Towels featuring Bananas, Tropical Torch Ginger Flower, Heliconia, Pineapple and a vivid field of Wild Flowers – all of these designs were created during 2020 – 2021.
+What a great experience to finally see our new designs printed and ready for you!
+Linen Tea Towels featuring Winter City Scene, Christmas Themed Dinner Napkins, linen towels with tropical designs that are so loved by our Caribbean customers – all of these designs were created during 2020 – 2021.
 Yes, we are working and keep creating beautiful linen towels for your homes!

 Natural Linen Towels

 Made of 100% Natural Linen the towel is extremely durable and will get softer and more silky to the touch with every wash and will please you for many days.